agg85/Image-Captioning-Model/README.md

 ## Brief Overview -
 Image captioning aims to describe an image with a concise, accurate, and interesting sentence.
 In this project, an image captioning model is developed which explicitly identifies and tackles the annotation quality issues in image captioning, which allows the model to efficiently learn the higher quality annotations in priority.

+The next sections provide a brief outline of the structure we have followed
 ## Prerequisities
 Mentioned in requirements.txt file